omidfarhang/omid.dev/content/posts/2010-10-16-gene-simmons-websites-taken-down-by-hackers.en.md

 Both SimmonsRecords.com and GeneSimmons.com were taken offline briefly due to the attacks.

-> Simmons had made the comment, _&#8220;The music industry was asleep at the wheel, and didn't have the balls to sue every fresh-faced, freckle-faced college kid who downloaded material.
+> Simmons had made the comment, _“The music industry was asleep at the wheel, and didn't have the balls to sue every fresh-faced, freckle-faced college kid who downloaded material.
 And so now we're left with hundreds of thousands of people without jobs.
-There's no industry.&#8221;_
+There's no industry.”_